 The use of mobile phones (and related devices) is strictly forbidden during exams-unless the instructor has granted permission.
-All phones may be collected from students before the start of the exam.
-Any mobile phone use during exams will be considered as a violation of academic integrity and will be penalized according to section 7.8 (on "Academic Integrity") of this Handbook.
+When on campus, all phones may be collected from students before the start of the exam.
+Any mobile phone use during exams will be considered as a violation of academic integrity and will be penalised according to section 7.8 (on "Academic Integrity") of this Handbook.